Matt Gerlach, head coach

 Kawanguzi spent much of his childhood playing soccer and continued to play and enhance his educational experiences.
 In Uganda he played at Jinja Senior Secondary School, St. James Secondary School and Makerere Business School.
 After collegiate education was finished, he opened his own computer shop.

 “Johnson brings a passion and love of the game,” said Coach Gerlach.
-“He allows the entire coaching staff to daily connect with more players and he does it with a genuine passion and knowledge of them and the game of soccer”
+“He allows the entire coaching staff to daily connect with more players and he does it with a genuine passion and knowledge of each student and the game of soccer”